 On Wednesday we catified the husband’s studio, an upstairs room of appreciable size and easy to sequester, swept, cleaned, organized—we moved into this house last summer but the husband likes to unpack slowly.
 To him it’s Christmas every day.
 The longer he waits to open a box and sift through the contents, the more surprised and pleased he is.
 We scattered around all the old cushions and cat caves.
 We bought toys—our two former older resident cats who have passed on lost all of their plastic balls and feathered fliers and catnip mice over the years.
 We had to restock.

 Bob and Betty came to us in the same carrier; Betty embarked on exploration immediately but Bob hung back, waiting to see what she might dig up.
 After a catnip orgy on the cat tree, they decided they liked the place.
-Thereafter came introduction to the second floor bedroom on day two, and on day three the kitchen and hallway and living room and other distant and thrilling realms.
+Thereafter came introduction to the second floor bedroom on day two, then on day three the kitchen and hallway and living room and other distant and thrilling realms.

 In the distant realms dwelt dogs.
 These are two seasoned English mastiffs who have known the habits of cats all their lives.
 This might have taken Betty aback for a second and a half, but soon she was walking past them and behind them, always keeping up her guard.
-Bob was ever more skeptical about the dogs, but he stood his ground with a mild arch of the back and thickening tail.
+Bob was ever more skeptical about the dogs, but he stands his ground with a mild arch of the back and thickening tail.